bbauska/CSS3-Reference/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Each property listed in this chapter has "Inh." and "Anim." values.
-The values "N" (for no) and "Y" (for yes) indicate whether a property is *inherited* by descendant elements and whether the property is *animatable*, or able to be affected using the various animation and transition properties.
+The values "N" (for no) and "Y" (for yes) indicate whether a property is
+<i>inherited</i> by descendant elements and whether the property is
+<i>animatable</i>, or able to be affected using the various animation and
+transition properties.
 In cases where only some of a property's values are animatable, the value given will be "P" (for partial) and more details will be given in the property's definition.